 • Family history.
 You have a close relative, such as a parent or sibling, who has the condition.

-• Chronic cough, such as from smoking.
+• Long-lasting cough, such as from smoking.

 • Premature birth and low birth weight.
 Inguinal hernias are more common in babies who are born prematurely or with a low birth weight.